-With vacation season coming up, it’s good to know that having some on-the-go child proofing travel tips and tricks up your sleeve can seriously enhance your vacation experience, especially for kids under four.
+It’s good to know that having some on-the-go child proofing travel tips and tricks up your sleeve can seriously enhance your travel experience, especially for kids under four.

 We’ve pooled our collective travel records to share our favorite travel child proofing solutions.
 These are all easy – they’re portable, cheap, quick, or all of the above.
 Have fun!